haberdashPI/Weber.jl/README.md

 # About

-This package is a relatively recent effort to create a simple framework for running psychology experiments that present stimuli and record responses in real-time.
-It is similar in concept to the likes of Presentation or ePrime.
-It currently runs on Windows and Mac OS X, and supports keyboard input or Cedrus response-pad input.
+Weber can be used to generate simple pscyhology experiments that present visual and auditory stimuli at precise times.
+The emphasis is currently on auditory psychophysics, but the package has the features necessary to generate most visual stimuli one would desire as well.
+It is named after Ernst Weber.
+Weber runs on Windows and Mac OS X, and supports keyboard input or Cedrus response-pad input.

-It should be easy to port this to linux, I just don't have linux currently installed to test for proper installation of SDL2, and so I haven't gotten around to this.
+It should be very easy to port this to linux, I just don't have linux currently installed to test for proper installation of SDL2, and so I haven't gotten around to this.